Yodeman/sloc/README.md

 # sloc
 Given a directory, this script calculates the total lines of code and the total source line of codes of files at and below the given diretory.
-It excludes the dependencies.
+It excludes the some files ending with the given file extensions.